 What is the objective of your content marketing strategy?

-Or as Joe Pulizzi calls it, what is your “Content Marketing Mission Statement” that defines your target market and what you want to help them achieve.
-For example, for the SAP Business Innovation site, I defined our mission as: To become a destination of insights for business professionals looking to understand how technology and innovation can help them grow their business, out-perform their competition and advance their careers.
+What is your “Content Marketing Mission Statement” that defines your target market and what you want to help them achieve.
+For example, when I defined the SAP content marketing strategy nearly a decade ago, I defined our mission as: To become a destination of insights for business professionals looking to understand how technology and innovation can help them grow their business, out-perform their competition and advance their careers.

 What is your design objective?